Solar panels are the perfect battery chargers for use on board your boat; they are

 10W Solar : 100Ah Battery

 A bigger solar panel will provide more charge to the battery and although this may exceed winter maintenance requirements it will provide extra charge at sunnier times of the year when you are using 12V loads such as 12V lights and 12V appliances.
+A larger solar panel is also a good idea if solar panel position is not always optimal or if there are loads drawing power from the battery all of the time.

 What type of solar panel should I use?